zulip/zulip.github.io/gsoc-ideas.md

 # Google Summer of Code 2017

-Zulip participated in GSoC 2016 and mentored three students.
+Zulip participated in GSoC 2016 and mentored three students officially (and 4 more who did their proposed projects unofficially).
 We do intend to ask Google Summer of Code to allow us to mentor again in 2017, but we have no guarantees as to whether we'll be accepted or rejected as an organization (although we have no particular reason to